AlexEatDonut/alexeatdonut.github.io/addons/starry_sky/readme.md

 # Starry sky

-<a href="alexeatdonut.github.io/addons/starry_sky/cccss_starry-sky.html">Check it out here.<a/> It will look wrong because it uses reset.css to look good, which is included in the cccss_main_css
+<a href="https://alexeatdonut.github.io/addons/starry_sky/cccss_starry-sky.html">Check it out here.<a/> It might look wrong because it uses reset.css to look good, which is included in the cccss_main_css
-Code is currently WIP to be as simple as possible

 ## CSS :